pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 ## Smaller to-do items

-2025-06-17      Support the Dual switch set either way 2025-06-17      The messages dont' really start with $; that's just message framing
+2025-06-17 Support the Dual switch set either way

+### Completed

+Completed 2025-06-17
-2025-06-17 DONE Update GPGSV to well-handle satellite data 2025-06-17 DONE Update all parsers, not just GPGLL, for the fancy new header/detail/explanation system 2025-06-17 DONE Make a single (static) method for the explanation 2025-06-17 DONE The output has a BindingExpression failure at startup (trivial; just set the DataContext to null) 2025-06-17 DONE In the history tab, automatically update the detail view when the selected value changes
+2025-06-17 Update GPGSV to well-handle satellite data 2025-06-17 Update all parsers, not just GPGLL, for the fancy new header/detail/explanation system 2025-06-17 Make a single (static) method for the explanation 2025-06-17 The output has a BindingExpression failure at startup (trivial; just set the DataContext to null) 2025-06-17 In the history tab, automatically update the detail view when the selected value changes

-Completed 2-25-06-18
+Completed 2025-06-18
-2025-06-17 DONE Make nice versions of all enum for detail display 2025-06-18 DONE Duplicating the header-type info is pointless.
+2025-06-17 Make nice versions of all enum for detail display 2025-06-18 Duplicating the header-type info is pointless.
 And the raw NMEA should be seperate.
-2025-06-18 DONE Hide the detail box when there's nothing selected
+2025-06-18 Hide the detail box when there's nothing selected 2025-06-17 The messages dont' really start with $; that's just message framing 2025-06-17 Check for checksums

 ## Copy